Schleicher County DWI Guide

 Critical Deadlines

-Missing these deadlines can have serious consequences for your driver's license and your DUI case.
-Pay close attention to the following:
+Missing deadlines can have serious consequences for your DUI case.
+Here are the most important deadlines to keep in mind:

-License Suspension Timeline: If you do not request an ALR hearing within 15 days, or if you lose your ALR hearing, your license will be suspended.
-The length of the suspension depends on the specifics of your case.
+- License Suspension Timeline: If you do not request an ALR hearing, or if your suspension is upheld at the hearing, your license suspension will begin 40 days after your arrest.

 Local Resources